If HHG and Vsotvepare making an alience than I think this HHG would go B8 and Vsotvep D8

 Round 5 has begun

-It looks like white is very close to making solid, permanent life. red and yellow also have good chances.
+It looks like is very close to making solid, permanent life. and also have good chances.
 So perhaps my fear of a 5-way stalemate is unnecessary.

 Can two players collaborate to capture a group with two one point eyes?